CoPokBl/EsTools/README.md

 # EsTools
-A general purpose Essentials like plugin with everything you need but not messing up anything (1.3+)
+A general purpose Essentials like plugin with everything you need but not messing up anything (MC 1.0+)

 EsTools is a plugin designed to be like EssentialsX in that it provides heaps of helpful commands, but unlike essentials it doesn't mess up or override vanilla features (e.g. the give command).